22 Nicest Beer Gardens in Edinburgh Updated For 2025

 This bar boasts of over ten taps featuring craft beer from Scotland and further afield.

-There’s also over 300 different kinds of brew in bottles.
+There are also over 300 different kinds of brew in bottles.

 Salt Horse’s rustic back garden, lit by fairy light and decorated with plants, is open until 10 pm.